 Scannable bar codes are the backbone of order fulfillment.
 There’s a reason why nearly every product you purchase has one of these labels on them.
 Items must be uniquely identified, and bar codes – which are nothing more than a series of numbers represented by bars and spaces – help all sorts of companies do this.
 These companies range from distributors to retailers to order fulfillment services like Fulfillrite.

 Each individual item must have a scannable bar code.
 That means you need to buy a bar code from either the GS1 or a reputable bar code reseller.
-Your packaging or, in some cases, the item itself need to include the bar code.
+Your packaging or, in some cases, the item itself needs to include the bar code.
 The bar code must also be large enough to be useable, which is at least 1.175 inches wide and 0.816 inches tall (for the commonly used UPC-A codes).

 Why is this relevant during manufacturing?
 The reason is simple: it’s far easier to get this right early than to pay a company to apply labels later.
 At Fulfillrite, for example, we charge $0.39 per item to affix labels.
 This can be a lifesaver if you’ve made a critical mistake, but it can add up quickly.
 It’s an expense most business owners would rather avoid.